 7. Training Won’t Happen Overnight

 Whatever amount of time you expect to devote to training your new marketing employee, plan on doubling it.
 This is a role with no clear path and no predecessor.
 Marketing is also an accumulation of many assignments and tasks.
 Someone can’t just start at ‘A’ and get to ‘Z’ without a history of the organization and a deep understanding of the business.
-Someone has to teach these things and assume that the new employee already knows their craft, like setting up a Facebook page or launching a Google AdWords campaign.
+Someone has to teach these things and assume that the new employee already knows their craft, like setting up a Facebook page or launching a Google Ads campaign.